 The Remote Fraser Island One Day Tour via catamaran with Tasman Venture Tours the following day was another real highlight for us all.
 We visited parts of the island only accessible by boat (where we could then go ashore on amphibious zodiacs).
 The day had the perfect balance between food, relaxation, and activities.
 We snorkelled (stinger suits were required and provided), canoed along the coastline and up mangrove creeks, swam in freshwater creeks, climbed a sand dune, and enjoyed a high-speed tow behind the zodiac on an inflatable seat.
 Even my parents had a go!
 It was a wonderful way to celebrate the end of the year together, topped off back in Hervey Bay with New Year’s Eve fireworks on the beach.

 All in all Hervey Bay and the Fraser Coast offer the perfect southern Queensland family getaway without the big crowds.
 We’re back at home, ignoring the unpacking and washing, and already planning our next Aussie journey of discovery.

 Karen Darling is a freelance writer based in Adelaide.

 Do you have any tips for top things to do in Hervey Bay and the Fraser Coast?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock